Modern Slavery and Human Trafficking Statement

 About our business

 Cavanna Homes is a family business that builds homes across the South West of England.
-Our business is based is Devon and currently employs 130 staff from our headquarters in Torquay and a further 300 contractors on sites across the South West.
+Our business is based is Devon and currently employs over 100 staff from our headquarters in Torquay and approximately a further 300 contractors on sites across the South West.

 We have always placed great importance on working with local people to help design developments that not only help to meet local housing need but also deliver wider benefits to the community.